voonic/nice_buttons/README.md

 ## nice_buttons
-`nice_buttons` a beautiful, animated, and customisable 3D button for your flutter project.
+`nice_buttons` a beautiful, animated, and customizable 3D button for your flutter project.

 ### Platform Support